cynthiablack/Borealis-Boardshop/README.md

   - Line 6: updated spring.datasource.url name
 - Changes to Part.java:
   - Lines 24-26: add minInv and maxInv ints
-  - Lines 36-42: add minInv and maxInv to Part constructor
+  - Lines 40-41: add minInv and maxInv to Part constructor
   - Lines 83-87: add getters and setters for minInv and maxInv
   - Lines 89-96: add method to check whether inventory falls between minInv and maxInv
 - Changes to AddInhousePartController.java:
-  - Lines 40-44: use check from Part.java to determine whether inventory falls between minInv and maxInv
+  - Lines 39-53: use check from Part.java to determine whether inventory falls between minInv and maxInv
 - Changes to AddOutsourcedPartController.java:
-  - Lines 39-43: use check from Part.java to determine whether inventory falls between minInv and maxInv
+  - Lines 40-54: use check from Part.java to determine whether inventory falls between minInv and maxInv
 - Changes to BootStrapData.java:
   - Lines 43-44, 53-54, 63-64, 73-74, 83-84, 93-94, 103-104, 113-114: add minInv and maxInv values to all parts
 - Changes to InhousePartForm.html:
+  - Line 41: add field for user entry of minInv
-  - Lines 24-28: add fields for user entry of minInv and maxInv
+  - Line 46: add field for user entry of maxInv
 - Changes to OutsourcedPartForm.html:
+  - Line 41: add field for user entry of minInv
-  - Lines 25-29: add fields for user entry of minInv and maxInv
+  - Line 46: add field for user entry of maxInv
 - Changes to mainscreen.html:
-  - Lines 42-43: add table column headings for minimum and maximum inventory values
+  - Lines 40-41: add table column headings for minimum and maximum inventory values
-  - Lines 52-53: add minInv and maxInv fields to parts table
+  - Lines 50-51: add minInv and maxInv fields to parts table

 Task H - Add Validation:
 Prompt: _Add validation for between or at the maximum and minimum fields.
 The validation must include the following: